 - Custom attributes can guide the work item to an employee and reflect in the routing and reporting.
 At the beginning of the project, generation of the mapping between the source system to Genesys iWD attributes occurs.
 The business user can manage their environment, once establishing the environment.
-Screen pops on the agent desktop and segmentation in iWD Manager occur through work item and custom attributes.
+Screen pops on the agent workspace and segmentation in iWD Manager occur through work item and custom attributes.

 For detailed Attribute List for Leads, refer to the respective Leads Attribute List section below: